 - Closes early for a park: 5PM (or 6PM during daylight savings)

-- Charles Town Landing State Historic Site (30 min)
+- Charles Town Landing State Historic Site, 30 minutes

-- Hampton Plantation State Historic Site (1h 12min)
+- Hampton Plantation State Historic Site, 1hr 12min

-How much does it cost?
+How much does it cost to visit Colonial Dorchester?
 Do I need a permit?

-Colonial Dorchester Historic Site has a minimal $3 per adult entry fee.
+Colonial Dorchester has a minimal $3 per adult (16+) entry fee.
 Seniors are half price at $1.50 and kids ages 6-15 are $1.
 Little ones age 5 and under are free!
-(Note: Prices current as of September 2020.
-Double check prices before you go.)

 Pay online ahead of time, or there is a pay cash via envelope system at the park entrance gate.
 If you pre-purchase ahead of time, have the emailed receipt available to show as proof if requested by a park ranger.

-We never saw a ranger (but it is 2020 and the world is upside down), so it seemed more on the honor system to pay the fee.
+We never saw a ranger (but it was 2020 and the world was upside down), so it seemed more on the honor system to pay the fee.
 It’s a reasonable and inexpensive fee that keeps this amazing park going.
 Be honest!

 Brief History of the Park and Colonial Dorchester